Risperidone-SZ, 4 mg 30 pcs

 often – anxiety, sleep disturbances, nervousness, lethargy, in elderly patients with dementia – confusion;

-Rarely, malignant neuroleptic syndrome, extrapyramidal symptoms (tremor, rigidity, hypersalivation, bradykinesia, akathisia, acute dystonia), rhythmic head nodding.
+rarely – neuroleptic malignant syndrome, extrapyramidal symptoms (tremor, rigidity, hypersalivation, bradykinesia, akathisia, acute dystonia), rhythmic head nodding.

-Ophthalmologic disorders:
+Ophthalmological disorders:

-often – decreased visual acuity, in elderly patients with dementia – conjunctivitis; infrequent – conjunctival hyperemia, involuntary rotation of the eyeballs, crust formation on the edges of the eyelids, dry eyes, increased lacrimation, photophobia, increased intraocular pressure.
+often – decreased visual acuity, in elderly patients with dementia – conjunctivitis; uncommon – conjunctival hyperemia, involuntary rotation of the eyeballs, crust formation on the edges of the eyelids, dry eyes, increased lacrimation, photophobia, increased intraocular pressure.

 Hepatobiliary disorders: rarely – jaundice.